qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 the Rule-based renderer.
 Other possibility is to choose a 'shapeburst fill' which is a buffered gradient fill, where a gradient is drawn from the boundary of a polygon towards the polygon's centre.
-Configurable parameters include distance from the boundary to shade, use of color ramps or simple two color gradients, optional blurring of the fill and offsets.
+Configurable parameters include distance from the boundary to shade, use of colour ramps or simple two colour gradients, optional blurring of the fill and offsets.

 It is possible to only draw polygon borders inside the polygon.
 Using